apigee/apigeetool-node/README.md

 * create or delete a Cache resource in Edge
 * create, retrieve or delete a KVM Map in Edge
 * create, retrieve or delete a KVM Entry in Edge
-* attach, detach, or get a FlowHook
-* list, create, get, delete Roles
+* create, delete Target Servers
-* assign, remove, verify Users for a Role
-* get all Users in a Role

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.